hsanborn/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 # Question 2
 All of the following can cause a pneumothorax EXCEPT:

-[WRONG] A person stabbed in the back just below the apex of the scapula by a 7 inch knife [WRONG] A person on a ventilator
+[WRONG] A person with a stab wound below the scapula [WRONG] Mechanical ventillation
-[RIGHT] A patient receiving chemotherapy
+[RIGHT] A patient receiving high dose chemotherapy [WRONG] Insertion of a central line
-[WRONG] Placement of a central line
+[WRONG] Placement of a tracheostomy
-[WRONG] Complication from a tracheostomy

 # Question 3
 Which of the following is a cause of primary pneumothorax?